socialvibe/truex-ad-renderer-web-integration/DOCS.md

 ### When to show true\[X\]

-Upon receiving an ad schedule from your SSAI service, you should be able to detect whether or not true[X] is returned in any of the pods. true[X] ads should have `apiFramework` set to `VPAID` or `truex`.
+Upon receiving an ad schedule from your SSAI service, you should be able to detect whether or not true[X] is returned in any of the pods.

 SSAI or ad server vendors differ in the way they convey information back about ad schedules to clients.
 Certain vendors such as Verizon / Uplynk expose API’s which return details about the ad schedule in a JSON object.
 For other vendors, for instance Google DAI, the true[X] payload will be encapsulated as part of a companion payload on the returned VAST ad.
 Please work with your true[X] point of contact if you have difficulty identifying the right approach to detecting the true[X] placeholder, which will be the trigger point for the ad experience.